gautamdasika/CSE5335-gxd2537/README.md

 c.
 I found the graph making to be quite easy, since I already did it before.
 Also because there's no new technology to be learnt.

 d.
 Accessing JSON data in different parts of the file was a bit tricky, since it had to be called from scope objects in HTML and variables in Javascript.
+I found uploading to git very difficult.

 e.
 I didn't install any extra components other than Express JS.
 I installed Express so that I can get basic things by default and can concentrate on the project requirements.